Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Results

-This change in the form of the model radically modifies the interpretation one gives to the values of $\boldsymbol{\beta}(t)$.
-While it still has the role of modulating the relevance of parameters, the main effect is establishing how important are autocorrelations and lagged cross-correlations among spins compared to idiosyncratic or external effects at any point in time.
-This model can then be used to describe data where the dynamics of the variables is dependent on others at intermittent times, disentangling network effects from idiosyncratic dynamics or exogenous effects in a time-varying fashion.

-We will discuss in more detail the specific interpretation for each of the time-varying parameters in the empirical applications of Section \ref{sec:empirical2} and \ref{sec:empirical3}.
-The intuition behind this choice however is that we want to be able to discriminate between different components of the dynamics observed in a set of variables: one associated to external inputs ($\beta_k$), one to the idiosyncratic properties of variable $i$ ($\beta_h$), as well as general trends ($h_0$), one for autocorrelations ($\beta_{diag}$) and finally one for lagged cross-correlations among variables ($\beta_{off}$).
-In this formulation each of these time-varying parameters provides insight on the relative importance of one term over the others in the generation of the data, highlighting periods of higher or lower endogeneity of the dynamics (when correlations have higher importance) rather than periods where the dynamics is more idiosyncratic or exogenously driven.
+With this choice we want to be able to discriminate between different components of the observed system dynamics: one associated with the idiosyncratic properties of variable $i$ ($\beta_h$), with general trends ($h_0$), with autocorrelations ($\beta_{diag}$), and finally with lagged cross-correlations among variables ($\beta_{off}$).
+In this formulation each of these time-varying parameters $\beta$ measures the relative importance of one term over the others in the generation of the data, highlighting periods of higher endogeneity of the dynamics (when correlations have higher importance) rather than periods where the dynamics is more idiosyncratic or exogenously driven.
+We report a consistency analysis for the DyEnKIM in the SI, where we show that even under model misspecification this approach correctly separates the different components of the dynamics and captures their relative importance.

-Regarding the estimation, the procedure is largely the same as the one for the previous model.
-There are however a couple of subtleties that need to be pointed out, regarding the structure of the $B$ and $A$ parameters and of the Fisher Information $\mathcal{I}$, which are now matrices.
-In order to make the estimation less computationally demanding in our example applications we assume $A, B$ and $\mathcal{I}$ diagonal, disregarding the dependencies between time-varying parameters: this will likely make our estimates less precise, but it also reduces the number of static parameters to be inferred, letting us bypass model selection decisions which are outside the scope of this article.

-There is of course also in this case the problem of identification for the averages of the components of $\boldsymbol{\beta}$, which we solve in the exact same way as we did for the DyNoKIM by dividing the values of each component by their sample mean while multiplying the associated static parameter by the same factor, again leaving the model unchanged likelihood-wise but setting a reference level for $\boldsymbol{\beta}$.

-As a last remark, notice that the DyNoKIM and the DyEKIM are equivalent when $h_0(t) = 0 \; \forall \, t$ and $\beta_{diag} = \beta_{off} = \beta_h = \beta_k = \beta$.
-In the next section we mainly present simulation results for the DyNoKIM alone to keep the manuscript concise, as we found no significant differences between the two models when it comes to the reliability of the estimation process, and later apply them to real-world scenarios where their interpretation is much more meaningful.